 Depression is associated with cardiovascular complications, but, according to a new study, if patients suffering from depression attend courses cardiac rehabilitation after cardiac surgery , the risk of death is greatly reduced.

 A study conducted by researchers from the Intermountain Medical Institute in Salt Lake City, showed that in patients with moderate to severe depression is a higher probability of death after surgery on the heart than in patients with mild depression and those who were not exposed to it.
-However, if patients with moderate to severe depression attended rehab after surgery, the risk is reduced.
+However, if patients with moderate to severe depression attended courses of rehabilitation after surgery, the risk is reduced.

 Results of the study presented November 13 at the Scientific Session of the American Heart Association in 2016 in New Orleans.